-Numbers by the Federal Student Aid office show that even a forgiveness of $10,000 would free 15 million Americans of their federal student loan debt completely.
-A forgiveness amount of $20,000 would render more than 24 million former students debt-free, more than half of all debtors with the Department of Education loan office.
+Numbers by the Federal Student Aid office show that a forgiveness of $10,000 would free at least 12.8 million Americans of their federal student loan debt completely.
+A forgiveness amount of $20,000 would render at least 21.1 million former students debt-free - around half of all debtors with direct, FFEL and Perkis loans from the Department of Education loan office.

 The data also shows that around five million Americans are currently on default for their federal student loans.
 While around 18 million borrowers were in repayment in as of early 2020, the pausing of student loans during the coronavirus pandemic lead to this number dwindling to just 400,000 by the end of the fiscal year 2022.